Disclosure: I earn commissions if you shop through the links on this page.

 Users are also able to create and admin their very own completely separate groups on Cluster.
 This is a handy advantage because for example your brother could create his own group on Cluster for his children’s pics and then when grandma logs in, she can see both groups (assuming of course that grandma was invited to both groups!).
 You are the only owner of your group; your brother is the only owner of his.
 Each owner can invite whoever he/she wants to their own group, regardless of who is in the other group.
 Therefore, you could own your own group on Cluster and also belong as a member to your brother’s group, and you can see both groups separately in your home screen when you open the app.

-However, each family’s needs are very different, and you ultimately need to go with what works for you.
+Each family’s needs are very different, and you ultimately need to go with what works for you.
 Take a look at a few different services and see what you think.

 Whatever service you decide on, it’s helpful if you send your family a group email just before invites go out, to let them know to expect it and so they don’t think it’s spam.
 That’ll help your whole family get onboard smoothly and quickly.
 Have fun!